-Hands down, the best way to prevent needing drain repairs is with routine plumbing inspections from the pros at Mr. Rooter Plumbing of Central Long Island.
-A combination of annual inspections and Long Island drain cleaning appointments prevents clogs from forming, reduces the chance of corrosion, and prevents plumbing emergencies.
+Hands down, the best way to prevent needing drain repairs is with routine plumbing inspections from the pros at Mr. Rooter Plumbing of Long Island.
+A combination of annual inspections and Long Island drain cleaning appointments prevent clogs from forming, reduce the chance of corrosion, and prevent plumbing emergencies.

 The entire drain cleaning process takes about one hour to complete.
 However, our diligent team will also complete a thorough plumbing inspection of all your system's visible areas.
 This process also takes around one hour to complete.

 Frequently Asked Questions about Long Island Drain Repair